sethwilsonUS/codespeak/README.md

 CodeSpeak is a web-based code editor that lets users code with the power of their voice.
 It's currently in an embryonic stage, but my intent is to grow the product into a mature, multi-language tool.

+I'm a legally blind software engineer, and although CodeSpeak isn't ready for prime-time yet, my hope is that tools like this will aid developers from all walks of life.

 # Getting Started

 The live version of CodeSpeak can be found at https://codespeak.io - or you can clone this repository and run it locally.